-Spicy Cherry Tomato Sauce
+Cherry Tomato Sauce (spicy Moroccan-style)

 Sweet cherry tomatoes and Moroccan spices come together in 20 minutes to make a rich, rustic, spicy cherry tomato sauce that you just want to put on everything!

-This cherry tomato sauce is Bonnie’s recipe.
+This simple cherry tomato sauce is Bonnie’s recipe.
 Or part of it.
 In the class, our group poached fish in the sauce to make Chraime, a North African spicy tomato sauce cooked with fish.
 It was scrumptious which is why I am sharing it.
 The sauce part.

-Spiciness
+Spiciness and Seasoning

 - Instead of a jalapeno, use a cubanelle pepper (mild) or anaheim (mild-medium) for less heat.
 Here is a great guide to chili peppers and their level of heat from mild to super hot.

-- Try adding a pinch of cinnamon to the sauce.
-A common North African spice.
+- Try adding a pinch of cinnamon to the sauce – a common North African spice.

 Tomatoes